schedulemaker/schedulemaker-old/README.md

 - AWS-CLI (v1.16.272) for interacting with the AWS cloud services through Python (2/3)

 ## Development Environment Overview
 Apart from the required programming language versions and the above versions, we will be using Local Stack version 0.10.3.
-I specific IDE is not requried for this project because all of the work done will be done through Local Stack for AWS testing and through client-code scripting languages (HTML, CSS, JS, Python).
+A specific IDE is not required for this project because all of the work done will be done through Local Stack for AWS testing and through client-code scripting languages (HTML, CSS, JS, Python).

 ## Vision Statement
 For Temple University students who need assistance planning course schedules.
 ScheduleMaker is a minimal web application that displays multiple scheduling options based on course selections, unlike Temple's current registration system.
 Our product will produce all possible schedules based on the courses requested, removing the need for students to figure out all their schedule options manually.